 Paeonia lactiflora ‘Karl Rosenfield’ was bred by John Rosenfield and introduced in 1908.
 Mr. Rosenfield named his new peony cultivar after his son.
 Mr. Rosenfield bred peonies in his greenhouses located in West Point, and later in Omaha, Nebraska.

-The Karl Rosenfield peony is a herbaceous peony cultivar, otherwise known as a soft-stemmed peony.
+Considered one of the best red double peonies, the Karl Rosenfield peony is a herbaceous cultivar, otherwise known as a soft-stemmed garden peony.
 It is a very shrubby plant, so it looks like a type of shrub during the early spring and late summer months when the blossoms have not yet appeared.

 The Karl Rosenfield Peony is a good example of a “double” peony – one that has multiple layers of petals to form that classic puffball shape.
 Other popular double peonies include Sarah Bernhardt Peony, Festiva Maxima Peony, and Shirley Temple Peony.